percona/psmysql-docs/docs/downgrade-from-pro.md

 !!! note

-    For Ubuntu 22.04 the downgrade from percona-mysql-router-pro to percona-mysql-router will be implemented in future releases.
+    In Percona Server for MySQL Pro 8.0.35-27, the downgrade from percona-mysql-router-pro to percona-mysql-router is not supported for Ubuntu 22.04.

 === "On Debian and Ubuntu"